mughis369/Indeed-Job-Scraper/README.md

 **Description***
 Indeed.py contains the whole source code for this automation, result-.json contains the scraped results againset the user entered query.
 This script uses proxies from proxy_list.txt
 When user searches on indeed it returns a web page containing listings of matching jobs but each job post is loaded in an iframe when clicked.
-To bypass this problem instead of using requests or urllib, I used selenium as creates a new instance of browser hence the page will behave as if in a real browser.
+To bypass this problem instead of using requests or urllib, I used selenium as it creates a new instance of browser hence the page will behave as if in a real browser.

 ***Usage***
 Input to indeed.py is passed using command line arguments.
 It takes input in the form of dictionary item.
 There are five flags for which values can be set.